KRFOSS/kali-docs/general-use/enabling-root/index.md

 ### Enabling root for SSH

 If we look at `/etc/ssh/sshd_config` we will see a **PermitRootLogin** line.
-We will want to change this line to match our use case.
+We will want to change this line to match our use case:

 ```console
 kali@kali:~$ grep PermitRootLogin /etc/ssh/sshd_config